 What happens if I miss a dose?

-Since Totect is given by a healthcare professional as part of your chemotherapy treatment, you are not likely to miss a dose.
+Since Totect is given by a healthcare professional, you are not likely to miss a dose.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid after receiving Totect?

 Avoid being near people who are sick or have infections.
 Tell your doctor at once if you develop signs of infection.

 Totect side effects

 Get emergency medical help if you have signs of an allergic reaction to Totect: hives; difficult breathing; feeling light-headed; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have:

 bruising, swelling, warmth, redness, oozing, or bleeding of any surgical incision.